 The Pledge of Allegiance: St. Lillian Academy

-BATON ROUGE- Today's Pledge of Allegiance comes from Ms. K's class at St. Lillian Academy.
+BATON ROUGE- Today's Pledge of Allegiance comes from Mrs. Cindy's class at St. Lillian Academy.

 Be sure to watch The Daily Pledge every weekday on 2une In at 5:58 a.m. to see if your child's school is featured!